-- 20% Rule: Any student who is absent for more than 20% of the periods in a semester for any reason, except for school-related activities (see below), will not receive credit in that class.
-Where special circumstances exist (i.e. prolonged illness), a student may petition the Administrative Committee for reinstatement to the class. - 2.
-If a student misses a whole day of classes they will receive an absence in each class.
-This DOES count toward the 20% absence policy in each class. - 3.
-Tardies: Students are considered tardy if they are not inside the classroom when the bell rings. - a.
-Every three (3) tardies (per class) equal one absence - b.
-Tardiness is defined as a student being late to school or to class during the first 14 minutes of the period.
-At 15 minutes the student will be marked 'Absent due to Tardy'.
+- 1. 20% Rule: Any student who is absent from a class for 20% or more of the periods in a semester for any unexcused reason will not receive credit in that class.
+Where special circumstances exist (i.e., prolonged illness), a student may petition the Administrative Committee for reinstatement to the class. - 2.
+If a student misses a whole day of classes, they will receive an absence in each class.
+This DOES count toward the 20% absence policy in each class, unless excused.